justinmorrow/jaseci/examples/CanoniCAI/codelabs/lang_docs/walkers.md

 before.

-In a nutshell, a walker is a unit of execution that retains state (its local scope) as it travels over a graphs.
+In a nutshell, a walker is a unit of execution that retains state (its local scope) as it travels over a graph.
 Walkers *walk* from node to node in the graph and executing its body.
 The walker’s body is specified with an opening and closing braces ( `{` `}` ) and is executed to completion on each node it lands on.
-In this sense a walker iterates while spooling through a sequence of nodes that it ‘takes’ using the take keyword.
-We call each of these iterations node-bound iterations.
+In this sense a walker iterates while spooling through a sequence of nodes that it ‘takes’ using the `take` keyword.
+We call each of these iterations node-bound iteration.

-Variables declared in a walker’s body takes two forms: its context variables, those that retain state as it travels from node to node in a graph, and its local variables, those that are reinitialized for each node-bound iterations.
+Variables declared in a walker’s body takes two forms: its context variables, those that retain state as it travels from node to node in a graph, and its local variables, those that are reinitialized for each node-bound iteration.

-Walkers present a new way of thinking about programmatic execution distinct from the near-ubiquitous function based asbtraction in other languages.
-Instead of a functions scope being temporally pushed onto an ever increasing stack as functions call other functions.
-Scopes can be spacially laid out on a graph and walkers can hop around the graph taking its scope with it.
+Walkers present a new way of thinking about programmatic execution distinct from the near-ubiquitous function based abstraction in other languages.
+Instead of a function's scope being temporally pushed onto an ever increasing stack as functions call other functions, scopes can be spacially laid out on a graph and walkers can hop around the graph taking its scope with it.
 A key difference in this model is in its introduction of data spacial problem solving.
-In the former function-based model scopes become unaccessible upon the sub-call of a function until that function returns.
+In the former function-based model, scopes become unaccessible upon the sub-call of a function until that function returns.
 In contrast, walkers can access any scope at any time in a modular way.